 The weather is warm enough for outdoor pursuits during the day and offers higher chances of fog-free days along the coast.

-Holiday lights and celebrations kick off in area towns in mid-November, so after-dark strolling in towns such as Sonoma and Healdsburg is a joy.
+Holiday lights and celebrations kick off here in mid-November, so after-dark strolling in towns such as Sonoma and Healdsburg is a joy.
+Look for November holiday wine sales and get a jump on gift-buying season.

 What could be better than wine tasting in Sonoma?
 How about adding a day trip to nearby Muir Woods?